TheDavSmasher/BossesHelper/README.md

 A basic collider can be obtained with the `getHitbox()` or `getCircle()` helper functions, which can be combined with the `getColliderList()` function.
 A basic vector2 object can be obtained with `vector2(x,y)`.

+## Boss Health Bar

+Due to the fact that not all Bosses will require or use Health Bars, a separate entity is included for those that do.

+There are three different kind of Health "Bars" provided: a numerical Countdown, health point icons, or an actual bar (which can grow left, right, or be centered).

+All Health Bar displays share the following entries:

+- Health Bar X: The X coordinate the display will be on the screen.
+This is relative to the camera, and is limited by the game's resoultion.
+- Health Bar Y: The Y coordinate the display will be on the screen.
+This is relative to the camera, and is limited by the game's resoultion.
+- Health Scale X: The X value that will be applied to the display's scale.
+- Health Scale Y: The Y value that will be applied to the display's scale.
+- Bar Type: The type of the display that the entity will use:
+  - Countdown: The health value will be represented as a number displayed on screen.
+  - Health Icons: The health display will be represented with sprites provided, one per health point.
+  - Bar: The Health Display will be represented by a rectangle that will shrink proportionally to its total length and the health value.
+The width and height of this rectangle are obtained from the Scale value.
+    - Left: The Bar will grow to the Left and shrink back to the right.
+The Position determines it's right side.
+    - Right: The Bar will grow to the Right and shrink back to the left.
+The Position determines it's left side.
+    - Centered: The Bar will grow on both ends and shrink back to the center.
+The Position determines it's middle.
+- Start Visible: Whether the Health Display will start Visible immidiately.

+Based on the different Type placed for the Bar Type via the placements provided, extra entries are given.

+### Countdown

+- Base Color: The color the number display.

+### Health Icons

+- Health Icon: The sprite each Health Point icon should use.
+- Health Icon Create Anim: The animation each of the icons' sprites should use when created.
+- Health Icon Remove Anim: The animation each of the icons' sprites should use when a Health Point is lost.
+- Health Icons Separation: How much distance is between each Health Icon.
+This distance is measured from any two Icon's left side, so this value should include the sprite's width if no overlap is desired.

+### Shrinking Bar

+- Base Color: The color the solid rectangle will use.

 ## Player Health System

 In addition to Bosses, this helper also implements a health System for the player, hooked to the Player's `Die` method.
 It is implemented with a generalized base for public use.
 When the Health System is added onto the scene, it starts disabled and must be activated in one of the provided ways explained below.